 Use Shifts to manage work schedules

-Front's Shifts add-on allows admins to easily set shift schedules for your team.
+Front's Shifts allow admins to easily set shift schedules for your team.
 Shifts are available on our Enterprise Plan.
 Shifts automatically manage when teammates are available to be assigned conversations, so new customer messages aren't missed when shifts change.

 How it works

 Shifts automatically manages teammates' Out of Office status based on their shift schedule, and assignment rules will skip any teammates not on a current shift.
 New replies from the customer will also trigger conversations to unassign from any teammates not working on the shift, so someone else can follow up.

 - Admins can create as many shift schedules for their team as needed.
 If you have multiple teams in Front, admins can create shifts in each Team.